Privacy Policy

 11. CHILDREN’S PRIVACY

+The Drapery Spa does not knowingly collect personal information from individuals under the age of 18.
+Our services are directed to adults, and our website is not intended for use by children.
 If we become aware that we have collected personal information from a child under 18, we will take steps to delete such information promptly.

 12. THIRD-PARTY WEBSITES & SERVICES